The emerging LTP at a glance

 As a result, these two elements, which are vital to achieving the LTP’s vision, will be included in the LTP.

 Behavioural change is the golden thread that will run through the LTP and is again, key to achieving the vision.
-Residents and businesses need to adjust their travel behaviour by reducing the number of trips they take and using less carbon emitting vehicles.
+Residents and businesses need to adjust their travel behaviour by reducing the number of trips they take and using greener vehicles.

 Finally, the LTP’s vision cannot be achieved by us working alone with our existing powers; it requires the support and action of our partners, residents and businesses.
 Therefore, this LTP includes our ‘asks’ of others to help deliver the vision.